Vasanth2k01/blog-website/frontend/README.md

 ## APIs

-The backend APIs are provided using Express.js and MongoDB to manage user registration, authentication, and CRUD operations for blogs.
+The backend APIs are provided using Express.js and MySQL and Sequelize to manage user registration, authentication, and CRUD operations for blogs.

 - POST /api/signup: Register a new user.
 - POST /api/login: Log in an existing user.